topicomha/PowerShell-Scripts/README.md

 # PowerShell
-Collection of PawerShell scripts and commands
+Collection of PowerShell scripts and commands